-The Budget Reserve Trust Fund or "Rainy Day Fund": When Kentucky faces a revenue shortfall-when tax collections are less than were projected-or emergencies and unanticipated needs arise, cash reserves in the state's "rainy day fund" can be used to limit budget cuts and meet needs.
-By law, a portion of any General Fund surplus at the end of the year goes into the budget reserve trust fund, although the General Assembly often directs through language in the budget, that the surplus funds be used elsewhere.
+The Budget Reserve Trust Fund or "Rainy Day Fund": When Kentucky faces a revenue shortfall - when tax collections are less than were projected - or emergencies and unanticipated needs arise, cash reserves in the state's "rainy day fund" can be used to limit budget cuts and meet needs.
+By law, a portion of any General Fund surplus at the end of the year goes into the budget reserve trust fund, although the General Assembly often directs through language in the budget that the surplus funds be used elsewhere.
 The state can also appropriate money to the fund in good times.
+Because of federal COVID relief monies circulating in our economy, recent General Fund surpluses have increased the size of the Rainy Day Fund dramatically, offering a rare opportunity for the state to use the resources to begin reinvesting in budget areas that have been drastically cut since the Great Recession.

 Factors affecting revenue in Kentucky: By establishing what the state taxes, what it exempts, and the rate at which taxes are imposed, Kentucky's tax laws directly impact the amount of revenue the state has to do its work.
 Economic conditions also have a major impact on revenues to the extent that tax laws preserve a healthy connection between the state's economy and revenue system.
-In addition, funding decisions by the federal government impact the resources available to provide services.
+COVID relief funding provided by the federal government has supported state revenues through the 2021 and 2022 fiscal years, and it is expected that these funds will also help to bolster revenues through the 2022-2024 biennium.